Progradius/PhytoController/README.md

 **WARNING!
 Be careful with sensor voltage while wiring it, some of them exist in 5v or 3.3v versions.**

-**Order yours wisely (3.3v version should be prefered when available) and wire them properly.**
+**Order yours wisely (3.3v version should be preferred when available) and wire them properly.**

-**Respect the choosen GPIO set in param.json, relays board are handling high voltages so please be extra careful.**
+**Respect the chosen GPIO set in param.json, relays board are handling high voltages so please be extra careful.**

 6 - Connect the ESP32 to the host machine